Elevation: 6,460 ft

 North Ridge, Class 2

 Coal Banks Creek Road is narrow but isn’t too rough for the first 1.5 miles, where you reach an unsigned junction.
-Go R here to stay on Coal Banks Creek Road.
+Go right here to stay on Coal Banks Creek Road.
 The road gets more rutted and rockier now and has a few moderately steep sections, but it is passable for a 4WD vehicle with decent ground clearance.
 At 3.7 miles, there is a small pullout area on the left side of the road with a dispersed primitive campsite.
 Park here (5,600 feet).

-Proceed SW from here to reach a spur ridge that protrudes NW from the main summit ridge of Peak 6460.
+Proceed southwest from here to reach a spur ridge that protrudes northwest from the main summit ridge of Peak 6460.
 Bushwhack through sagebrush to get up onto this subridge in a flattish area.
 Once you reach the crest of the subridge, you will be pleasantly surprised to find a decent ATV road that follows the ridge crest, at least briefly.
 This is FST-879.
 It is shown on the Sawtooth National Forest map but is NOT shown on the USGS topo maps covering this area (Blue Hill and Ibex Peak quadrangles).

 Once again, the USGS Ibex Peak quadrangle is nothing but a source of confusion as to where the summit high point actually is.
-The quad assigns an elevation of 6,442 feet to the NE point, yet the elevation point is positioned BELOW the 6,400-foot contour line.
+The quad assigns an elevation of 6,442 feet to the northeast point, yet the elevation point is positioned BELOW the 6,400-foot contour line.
 Now explain that one to me.
 Perhaps the USGS mapmakers intended to place the 6,442-foot mark in the center of the summit plateau, above the 6,440-foot contour line that lies there.
 Who knows?

-This is yet another flat summit plateau with inconsistent measurements from the USGS that mandate that you walk around and satisfy yourself that you stood on the high point, which I did.
-It wastes some time, but it’s an unfortunate necessity with such ambiguity from both the terrain and the topographical map that you are relying upon.
+This is yet another flat summit plateau with inconsistent measurements from the USGS that mandate that you walk around and satisfy yourself that you stood on the high point which I did.
+It wastes some time but it’s an unfortunate necessity with such ambiguity from both the terrain and the topographical map that you are relying upon.